esteinig/Streamfish/manuscript/results.md

 1. Re-engineer and describe the low-latency adaptive sampling client `Streamfish`
 2. Identify contributions to latency in client implementations using experimental simulations in `Icarust`
+2. Evaluate signal community evaluations and  simulations in `Icarust`

-## Part 1 - Streamfish architecture and modes of operation
+## Part 1 - Streamfish architecture, modes of operation and system latency evaluation with `unblock-all`

 We describe the re-implementation of an adaptive sampling client optimized for low-latency operation in Rust.

-## Part 2 - Latency evaluation with `unblock-all`

 We describe latency optimisation experiments using playback runs and simulations. `Readfish` (Payne et al. 2021) is used as a reference for comparison.